exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter1.md

    - Under `developer`, set the `author`, `organization`, `email` to your detail
 6. Do not copy `console.dist.php` to `console.php` and `main.dist.php` to `main.php`.
 This will be done automatically when you install the module

-> For more info on module configuration, please refer to [Module Config](Module-Config)
+> For more information on module configuration, please refer to [Module Config](Module-Config)

 ### Some clean up
 Go to `protected/modules/todo/model` folder